Senior house officer: Irish usage

 In Ireland, physicians typically spend one year as an intern, before becoming a Senior House Officer (SHO).
 Most doctors spend between 2–4 years working as an SHO.
 Advancing to registrar level is dependent on experience and aptitude within a specialty; in most cases, becoming a registrar depends primarily on having successfully passed postgraduate examinations such as MRCP/MRCS, although this is not a strict requirement.
 Most doctors work at registrar level for 1–3 years before being accepted onto a training programme in a particular subspecialty (e.g. Cardiology), after which time, they are known as SpRs (Specialist Registrars).
 SpR programmes typically last for between 3–6 years.
 On completion of an SpR programme, doctors are eligible to apply for consultant positions, although the majority opt to undertake 1–2 years of fellowship training – often abroad – prior to appointment at consultant level.

 Former UK usage

-Since the introduction of Modernising Medical Careers (MMC), grades in the UK differ from those in the Republic of Ireland.
+Since the introduction of Modernising Medical Careers (MMC), grades in the UK differ from those in Ireland.